 4.1.3.
-Credit risk on Available-for-sale financial assets
+Credit risk on Treasury financial assets

-For available-for-sale financial assets, which principally contain those funds that serve as credit enhancement, the EFSF established strict investment guidelines that focus on low-risk asset classes and issuers with the highest credit standings in euro.
+For treasury financial assets, which principally contain those funds that serve as credit enhancement, the EFSF established strict investment guidelines that focus on low-risk asset classes and issuers with the highest credit standings in euro.
 The guidelines include a limit structure to mitigate the maximum exposure per counterparty.
-At the reporting date, the EFSF invested in euro area government bonds as well as bonds issued by supranational institutions.
-All bonds are denominated in euro
+At the reporting date, the EFSF invested in euro area government and government-related bonds as well as bonds issued by supranational institutions.
+All bonds are denominated in euros.

 4.1.4.
-Credit ratings (in €'000)
+Credit ratings